 No legislative approvals are required to progress these CREATE projects.
-CREATE has secured letters of support including the Village of Summit, State of Illinois, and Cook and Will Counties.
+CREATE has secured letters of support including the Village of Summit, State of Illinois, City of Chicago, and Cook County.

 5.4 State and Local Planning

 All projects in this Package are in the regional Transportation Improvement Program (TIP).
 The TIP is available at CMAP TIP.
 CREATE is a central element of the strategic regional freight system in the RTP.